adrianmota/learning-notes/html.md

 <h6>This is heading 6</h6>
 ```

-Note: don't confuse the different levels of headings with size, the heading are used to give meaning, if we want only use the headings because of the size, we must use CSS to change the size of the text instead using the headings.
+Note: don't confuse the different levels of headings with size, the headings are used to give meaning, if we only want to use the headings because of the size, we must use CSS to change the size of the text instead of using headings.

 ## Nested HTML elements

-An HTML page is compound of nested elements, that's normal.
+An HTML page is compound of nested elements.
 Nested elements means that there are elements into another elements.

 For example:
 ```html